 Nearly all the energy from food originally comes from sunlight (radiant energy).
 We can see sunlight, but we cannot see it passing through plants and animals where it is then converted into an energy source.
 Living organisms require energy to stay alive.
 When we eat, our body uses chemical energy.
 When we turn on the computer, we use electricity, which is kinetic energy used to create the sounds and images on the screen.
 Energy is used every time something grows, moves, gets warm, cools down, makes a sound, or changes in some way.
 What about an inanimate object that is not moving?
 It still has energy – it's just not using it.
 This type of energy is called potential energy or stored energy.

-Since the time of the Big Bang, various types of potential energy have transformed over time and were later released and then transformed into more active types of energy such as radiant and kinetic.
-Energy may be transformed between different forms of input and output systems.
+Since the time of the Big Bang, various types of potential energies have changed over time and were later released and then transformed into more active types of energy such as radiant and kinetic.
+Energy may be altered between different forms of input and output systems.
 Items that transform between these forms are called transducers.
 An example of a transducer is a battery, which transforms chemical energy into electric energy.
 This brings us to Energy Medicine.
 A Practitioner of Energy Medicine acts as a transducer much like a battery.
-Only, the practitioner is transforming and conducting energy (Qi, Ki, Prana, Mana, Ch'ulel, Sekhem) into the body of the client to either be stored as potential energy or used immediately for healing the body, the mind, or the emotions.
+Only, the practitioner is transforming and conducting energy (Qi, Ki, Prana, Mana, Inua, Ch'ulel, Sekhem) into the body of the client to either be stored as potential energy or used immediately for healing the body, the mind, or the emotions.